 She also began SEIT and parent training services within various agencies to provide families of children with autism the support they needed.
 She also worked in a private special education school as a classroom teacher for children with autism that engage in aggressive behavior.
 After a few years, Kimberly became the Assistant Director of the school.
 As the Assistant Director, she was responsible for assisting in the day-to-day functioning of the school as well as trained the staff on the methodologies of ABA.
 She was also responsible for communicating with parents and school districts regarding the students that attended the program.
 She trained the staff specifically on data collection which led to her creating the functional behavior assessments and writing behavior intervention plans for the students.
 Kimberly continued to utilize ABA methodologies while providing services as a behavior consultant for Helping Hands Children Services.

 Kimberly Aloisi Guillem oversees all Applied Behavior Analytic and Special Education related services for the agency.
-She also leads the data analysis team.
+She develops new programs to provide support within our clinical facility.
 She oversees the cases in school districts, works closely with the providers to supervise and provide support.
-She communicates with school district administration, parents and providers to ensure that everyone is working together to meet the needs of the students and following the mandates of the IEP.
+She communicates with school district administrations, parents and providers, to ensure that all team members are working comprehensively together to meet the needs of the students and following the mandates of the IEP.

 - Certified Special Education teacher (Permanent Certification in Special Education Birth-21)